Episode

 misconception, and what’s more, I don’t care!

 Yeah.
-Well, in actual fact, folks, it goes more like this:
+Well, in actual fact, folks, it goes

 INT.
-The marital home—Evening
+The

 Husband, wife and wife’s relative discovered at dinner.